rt2zz/redux-persist/README.md

 This is WIP documentation for a major api change proposed for redux-persist.
 You can install this via `npm i redux-persist@proto`.

+### Open Questions
+- naming
+  - createPersistoid
+    - this is the stateful object that actually does the serialization and writing out of state (per persistReducer).
+Other names could be `createPersistNode` or `createSink`.
+  - config.migrate
+    - this is an optional async method to transform state after retrieval but before rehydration.
+The anticipated usage is for migrations, but technically it is not limited to this.
+Perhaps the name should be more general.
+- performance related to workaround for combineReducers warning

 ### Usage
 ```js
 import { persistStore, persistReducer } from 'redux-persist'